mattpocock/ai-hero-cli/README.md

 - `--root`: Directory to look for lessons (default: current directory)
 - `--env-file`: Path to environment file (default: `.env` in current directory)
 - `--cwd`: Working directory to run the command in (default: current directory)
+- `--simple`: Run the exercise in simple mode.
+This will disable the more advanced features of the CLI, such as shortcuts, to ensure maximum compatibility with some systems (default: false)

 ### Interactive Features